Index To All Six Sections

 Then God said, "Let there be lights in the expanse of the heavens to separate the day from the night, and let them be for signs and for seasons and for days and years; and let them be for lights in the expanse of the heavens to give light on the earth"; and it was so.
 God made the two great lights, the greater light to govern the day, and the lesser light to govern the night; He made the stars also.
 God placed them in the expanse of the heavens to give light on the earth, and to govern the day and the night, and to separate the light from the darkness; and God saw that it was good.
 There was evening and there was morning, a fourth day.
 (Genesis 1:14-19 NASB)

 On the fifth day God created birds, sea creatures etc. and called all of it good

 Then God said, "Let the waters teem with swarms of living creatures, and let birds fly above the earth in the open expanse of the heavens."
 God created the great sea monsters and every living creature that moves, with which the waters swarmed after their kind, and every winged bird after its kind; and God saw that it was good.
 God blessed them, saying, "Be fruitful and multiply, and fill the waters in the seas, and let birds multiply on the earth."
 (Genesis 1:20-22 NASB)

 On day six, God created cattle and creeping things and beasts of the earth and pronounced it "good" (Vs. 24-26).
 On this day, He also made man in His own image and although He did not specifically say that was good, verse 28 says God blessed them.)

-In summary, the heaven bodies in the firmament and earth and seas below the firmament below were all explicitly called good.
-The only part of the second day creation that was not given this commendation were the waters above the expanse.
+In summary, the heavenly bodies in the firmament, the earth, and the seas below the firmament below were all explicitly called good.
+The only part of creation that was not given this commendation were the waters above the expanse.
 And, as we shall see, there was good reason for this.

 Which brings up a question...